 Family lawyers and financial experts must work together to prepare well-written reports and strong testimony for success in divorce or child support cases.

 By Tracy Coenen, Forensic Accountant.

 A good working relationship between the family lawyer and the financial expert is key to a successful engagement.
 The attorney’s expectations for the expert must be immediately clear, including the scope of work, the topics on which opinions are sought, and the form that the final report will take.

 The attorney and the expert must be candid with one another throughout the process.
 If the work load or deadlines are unmanageable, this must be communicated.
 If the opinions being developed by the expert are not in line with the attorney’s expectations, this must be discussed in case the attorney wants to amend the scope of work or abandon the project.
-The lines of communication must remain open in order to prepare and present a successful financial report and testimony.
+If you’re looking to succeed with your financial expert and attorney, the lines of communication must remain open in order to prepare and present a successful financial report and testimony.

 A written report is a detailed roadmap of the complicated financial issues presented to the attorneys and judge who may have no accounting background.